-Having an animal companion has proven benefits to our mind, body and soul, and generally they just make our hearts explode with happiness on the daily.
-Cats owners have been found to have decreased risk of heart attack and stress; the simple act of watching a fish swim around can lower your blood pressure, and patting a dog not only puts a smile on the grouchiest of faces, but also enhances your immune system.
+Having an animal companion has proven benefits to our mind, body and soul, and generally, they just make our hearts explode with happiness on the daily.

 Pets are therapeutic, FACT, but sadly there are lots of animals out there who need a good home and some love of their own.
-If you’re thinking of, or have made the decision to get a pet, then adoption from any of these incredible facilities in Brisbane is the perfect way to find your new fur-ever friend.
+If you’re thinking of, or have made the decision to get a pet, then adoption from any of these incredible facilities in Brisbane is the perfect way to find your new best friend.
+Some of these organisations are also looking for foster carers, so if you’re looking for a furry self-isolation companion, then read on.

-Here are all the places to adopt a pet in Brisbane.
+Here are all the places to adopt or foster a pet in Brisbane.

 From puppies and kittens to older dogs and cats, farm animals and even reptiles, the RSPCA can help you find your new friend.
-Meet the different animals online and then visit them, either at their main Brisbane Animal Care Campus or any of their other locations.
+Meet the different animals online and via video, send in an application and then pick them up (it's all handled social-distancing style), either at their main Brisbane Animal Care Campus or any of their other locations.
 Animals from the RSPCA come temperament-checked, microchipped, vaccinated, worm and flea treated.

 Animal Rescue Queensland

-Starting after the 2011 floods, Animal Rescue Queensland found their feet finding homes for homeless pups and pussy cats.
+Starting after the 2011 floods, Animal Rescue Queensland launched with the goal of finding safe haven for homeless pups and cats.
 They are still going strong, offering pet adoptions in South East Queensland.
 They have a soft spot for older pets and the great benefits they can bring to families and people.

 Animal Welfare League Queensland

-In 2017 AWLQ’s goal is to rehome 7,000 stray and/or abandoned animals, so have a look at the cuties—from feline and canine, to farm and pocket-sized reptiles—they have for adoption and read their quirky stories.
-They even have a new, live Kitty Cam *squeeeeee*.
+This year, AWLQ’s goal is to rehome 6,500 abandoned animals and in light of COVID-19, AWLQ has developed new rehoming processes so they can continue their lifesaving animal adoption program.
+So take a peek at the cuties—from feline and canine to farm and pocket-sized reptiles—they have for adoption and read their quirky stories.
 AWLQ has four rehoming centres in South East Queensland and all pets come completely ready to take home.

 Little Paws Kitten Rescue